yesone1/yesone1.github.io/README.md

 p tag: add summary

 ✔️Keep In Touch: update Fax number
-Add: KakaoMap Link for the address
+✨Add: KakaoMap Link for the address

 ✔️Featured Links: Use "Blog" as Pension
 ✔️Featured Links: Use "Porfolio" as Cafe